Jide1012/Regex-Tutorial/Develop/gist-template.md

 "^" is the caret anchor signifies the beginning of the text.
 "$" is the dollar anchor signifies the end of the text.
 We often use anchors to check if a string fully matches the pattern.
-We will discuss what goes between the anchors further along in this tutorial.more about the certain components in between the anchors further in depth in this tutorial.
+We will discuss what goes between the anchors further along in this tutorial.

 ### Quantifiers